psg-mit/probzelus-oopsla21/README.md

 The stream function `controller` uses a `lqr` function that acts as a place-holder for a linear–quadratic regulator.
 The analysis does not depend on the implementation of `lqr`, but the implementation requires matrix operations that are not yet supported.

+### Section 3

+The `infer` construct in this artifact has an additional parameter that is not present in the language syntax at the start of 3.1.
+This extra parameter specifies the number of particles the delayed sampling runtime uses when executing inference.
+In the paper, the number of particles was set to a fixed constant N in the definition of the operational semantics of `infer` on l.472.

 ### Section 4

 Compared to the syntax given in the paper, in the examples, our implementation requires the programmer to explicitly build symbolic term (`'a expr`) values as described in Section 4.1 using special constructs with the following API: